vicdum/AtilimTimetable/README.md

 - Download the files and extract them to a folder.
 - Open the folder in console.
 - Run `npm i -y` from console.
-- You can add or remove course codes from the main function in app.js.
-Simply delete it to reduce it and add a new `await getTable("<LESSON CODE>");` line to add new ones.
+- You can add or remove course codes from the `lectures.yml` file.
+Simply delete a course code to remove it, or add a new line with the format `- <LESSON CODE>` to include new ones.
-- By running the `node app.js` command from the console, you will get the timetable output named "output.svg" in a few minutes.
+- By running the `node app.js` command from the console, you will get the timetable output named "output.svg" in a few seconds.

 ## Images